Illustration of Canned Biscuit Quiche Cups with Spinach and Bacon

 • Mimosas or sparkling water with lemon

-Because these cups are rich, they work best alongside lighter dishes that offer contrast.
+Because the quiche cups are rich, they work best with fresh or bright sides that provide contrast.

 For Parties and Potlucks

-This is where they shine.
-Among party brunch ideas, these cups are practical because they are already portioned.
-Guests can pick them up without cutting or serving utensils, and the flavor holds well even after a short wait on the table.
+This is where the recipe really shines.
+Among party brunch ideas, these cups are especially useful because they are already portioned.
+Guests can pick them up easily, and you do not need to worry about slicing or serving.

 Make Ahead

-You can prepare the bacon and spinach a day in advance and store them in the refrigerator.
-You can also mix the egg filling a few hours ahead, then assemble and bake when ready.
+You can prepare the bacon and spinach a day ahead and store them in the refrigerator.
+You can also whisk together the egg mixture several hours in advance.

 Refrigerate